-Student- and Trainee-initiated Lifestyle Medicine Interest Groups have been established at 165 academic and health institutions.
+Student- and Trainee-initiated Lifestyle Medicine Interest Groups have been established at 193 academic and health institutions.
 The Lifestyle Medicine Residency Program is contracted into 170 residency sites, now available to 368 residency programs with 6,000+ enrollees.
-Our Health Systems Council has 116 health system member organizations.
-We work with 70+ corporations and organizations dedicated to healthcare transformation.
+There are now 94 Partial and 4 Full Academic Pathway to certification programs for master's and doctorate health professions students.
+Our Health Systems Council has 120 health system member organizations.